 - Bring to boil then reduce heat and simmer 8 to 10 minutes.

-- Stir cornstarch into cold water to make a slurry.
-Turn up heat to bring liquid to a boil then slowly pour in the slurry, stirring constantly.
+- Stir cornstarch into orange juice or cold water to make a slurry.
+Turn up heat to bring liquid in saucepan to a boil then slowly pour in the slurry, stirring constantly.
 The sauce on the beets will thicken quickly.
 Remove from heat, stir until any bubbling stops.
 Serve hot.